chaunnybby7/codequiz/README.md

     - Sringify array in order to store in local
     - Create a show current highscores function
     - Check if there is any in local storage
-    - FOR loop created to iterate the stored high scores and <append()> method for each round of new high score.
+    - <for> loop created to iterate the stored high scores and <append()> method for each round of new high score.

 **Step 5**: User can click "Reset High Scores" to clear the saved scores and click on <em>"Go Back"</em> to start quiz again.